b-louis/cosecam/README.md

 Note that you may need to change the path to the env in the config file.

+## OTB installation
+[OrfeoToolBox](https://www.orfeo-toolbox.org/) has to be installed as orthorectification uses this library.
+To install it, refer to [OTB documentation](https://www.orfeo-toolbox.org/CookBook/Installation.html).

 > Written with [StackEdit](https://stackedit.io/).